AlexLynd/alexlynd.com/README.md

 # Alex Lynd
 Source code for my personal website.
-Damn JS libs eating space.
+Why am I using PHP?
+I'm too lazy to retype code and am only using PHP to include menu.html in every page.
 ### JS Libs
 - particles.js
 - typed.js